cabarius/ToyBox/ToyBox/ReadMe.md

 * **Armies Editor**
   * can edit leader stats
   * can edit leader skills
-  * can edit leader rituals (abilities) and can add any BlueprintAbility
 * **Etude Editor**
   * Ability to show GUID and comments
 ### Ver 1.4.6 (mainline 1.1.0i)